A Transformative Village shaped by Community

 Project Timeline

+Community input remains an important part of this process, and updates will be shared as plans progress.
 Follow along on our project progress and join us in person at a community outreach event.